Every Job has its Story

 Write a summary of the job (Responsibilities and Requirements)

-Describe a day in the life, include what the job entails and list the key responsibilities.
+Describe a day in your life, include what the job entails and list the key responsibilities.
 Talk about projects, problems that candidates need to overcome.
 Great candidates are looking for a challenge and a job in which they can learn something new and make an impact.

 When you are creating a list of requirements that you are expecting from candidate, you don’t have to address every skill under the sun.
 Focus on things that are important for you, keep in mind that more and more users are checking career opportunities on their mobile, and so keep it short.
 Create long and boring summary is easy, be brief and specific takes work!